-The evaluation is required to enable the archaeological resource, both in quality and extent, to be accurately quantified.
-To:
+The evaluation is required to enable the archaeological resource, both in quality and extent, to be accurately quantified, and will be completed prior to determination of the planning application.
+It is also required to:

-- Identify the date, approximate form and purpose of any archaeological deposit, together with its likely extent, localised depth and quality of preservation. - Evaluate the likely impact of past land uses, and the possible presence of masking colluvial/alluvial deposits. - Establish the potential for the survival of environmental evidence - Provide sufficient information to construct an archaeological conservation strategy, dealing with preservation, the recording of archaeological deposits, working practices, timetables and orders of cost.
+- Identify the date, approximate form and purpose of any archaeological deposit, together with its likely extent, localised depth and quality of preservation. - Evaluate the likely impact of past land uses, and the possible presence of masking colluvial/alluvial deposits. - Establish the potential for the survival of environmental evidence

+- Establish an archaeological deposit model for below-ground archaeological remains across the site - Provide sufficient information to construct an archaeological conservation strategy, dealing with preservation, the recording of archaeological deposits, working practices, timetables and orders of cost.